mrtillman/avatarbox.worker/README.md

 1. Gravatar account
     - must have 2 or more images
 2. AWS account
-    - sign in as IAM user
+    - sign in as an IAM user
     - must have access key ID and secret access key
     - configure AWS CLI
 3. AWS Lambda function named `update-gravatar`